square3ang/SideALSA/docs/milestone-asio.md

 `Stop` or buffer disposal, requires stable playback after reconnect, compares it with an immediately following native PRO loopback, and checks that the daemon PID, hardware XRUN, generation, and timeline-reset counters did not change.
-This avoids treating an explicit-feedback hardware phase change between processes as ASIO process-ahead.
+This avoids treating an implicit-feedback USB/hardware phase change between processes as ASIO process-ahead.
 The harness verifies the socket peer with `SO_PEERCRED`; `SIDEALSA_DAEMON_PID` is an optional additional assertion.
 It models each measurement as `raw loopback = common SideALSA/hardware path +